CSCI440Group17/CSCI440-Tutorial/index.md

 	* a trace of a student's magic wand power (perhaps all wizard wands are unique)
 	* a student's first name, last name, and city of birth
 	* a student's full name and favorite spell incantation
+5. Driver license number, email addresses, and telephone numbers.
+If you can't find any primary key you can always make your own by incrementing a nubmer for each row.
+6. Course and course number, Student and student number, and department and department number